Noobuyer/Noobuyer/README.md

 I am a profile that combines systems and finance, a unique combination of skills and knowledge.
 This combination can be very valuable in the modern business world.
 As a professional with a profile in finance and systems, I can analyze complex financial data and use IT tools to automate financial processes.
-In addition, you will be able to design and develop computer systems that are efficient and effective for the financial needs of a company.
 In short, I have a powerful combination that can help companies make informed decisions and improve their efficiency.

 <!---
 Noobuyer/Noobuyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.